henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 kubectl apply -f es-statefulset.yaml

-Go into elasticpod
+Go into elasticpod to setup the password.

 cd /bin

-./elasticsearch-setup-passwords
+./elasticsearch-setup-passwords auto

-(Save passwords)
+{

+password will be printed.
+Save them and use it for

+- elastic-credentials
+- elastic-auth-secret

+-
+}

 kubcetl apply -f elastic-credentials #Använd lösenord från es-generator